 - Style Considerations: Ring fitting is most commonly defined as physical, but a great ring will also be a perfect fit with your personal style.
 Shop with an eye toward styles that match rings you already own; this will help you find a ring that will sit well on your finger and with your personal style.

 Other Considerations for Ring Size

 - It is better to buy a size up rather than a size too small.
 This is because it is easier to take metal out of a shank than it is to add it in.
 While jewelers usually include a complimentary resizing for rings that need to be sized down, you might have to pay more for a ring that needs to be sized up as it will need metal added.

-- Consider the size of the shank.
+- When trying to understand how to determine ring size, make sure to think about the different parts of a ring.
+Consider the size of the shank.
 Wider shanks tend to fit more snug than thin shanks.
 It’s best to size up a half size if your shank is on the thicker side.

 - Remember that time of day and temperature can affect the size of a finger.
 If you decide to use the string or floss method, it is important to do it preferably in the early to mid-afternoon in room temperature.
 Hot temperatures can also affect finger size and may create sweat which interferes with accuracy.

 - Keep in mind that the ring fingers on your left and right hands are not identical and may differ in size.
 Because the fingers of your dominant hand tend to be slightly bigger than those of the non-dominant hand, be sure to measure the right-hand ring finger for the most accurate size as opposed to the left-hand ring finger.